THE DREAMER PROJECT

 Making inputs.

-Progress is logged, not promised.
-The Project shares its findings through playful short-form tests, long-form reports, essays, newsletters, and creative records of milestones.
+Observations are logged, not promised.
+The Project shares its reflections through playful short-form tests, long-form reports, essays, newsletters, and creative records of milestones.
 Think of it less as a finished archive and more as a lab notebook—transparent, ongoing, and open to anyone who wants to read, watch, or question.

 Designing for Awakening